 My guide is easy to use as each village, town and city has it's own page with useful information for the visitor.
 Not all sections appearing on the left of my guide, on this place may have information as this is an ongoing project.

 It may be the case that this location has not yet been reviewed and written about so if you can contribute any information about this place to improve this guide please send it to Szczawnica Travel Guide.

 You will find the full range of accommodation in this town from the most luxurious five star hotels with up to date and modern amenities to pensions (a type of guest house or boarding house) and rooms or apartments at very reasonable prices.
 Some of the larger towns and cities will also have hostels.

 If you prefer to stay in a more rural location there are a number of “Agro” style of accommodation places on farms and in the countryside plus there may be camp sites nearby.

-If you wish to advertise your accommodation on Szczawnica Travel Guide please contact us.
+If you wish to advertise your accommodation on Szczawnica Travel Guide please contact me.

 Poland is a country with a large variety of landscapes, a place where you can experience all four seasons.
 This provides the visitor with many opportunities for adventure and different activities, whether you enjoy the mountains, lakes, rivers or the beaches you will find something that suits you.

 If you see something you like or wish to know more about please contact the activity provider directly as I do not take commission and I take the attitude that their own website will have more up to date details on what they offer than if I were to include it here.